-Remove All Finished Opera- Removes all finished operations from the Progress view. tions

-The menu contains these options:

-- Remove All Finished Operations. - · Preferences: Starts a dialog box where you can indicate whether the view must display sleeping and system operations.
+Remove All Finished Operations Removes all finished operations from the Progress view.
+Menu The menu contains these options: Remove All Finished Operations.
+Preferences: Starts a dialog box where you can indicate whether the view must display sleeping and system operations.